 Reducing facial fat may require plastic surgery on focused areas. – Houtan Chaboki, MD

 Plastic surgeons’ preferred method for facial fat reduction is surgery.
 Buccal fat reduction normally takes less than an hour and is performed via IV sedation or general anesthesia.
 Small incisions are placed inside the mouth to access and reduce the buccal fat.
 Results can be seen immediately during the operation.
 However, due to swelling and the healing process, patients may appreciate results after several weeks.
 Typical results after buccal fat reduction are subtle and develop over time.
+Read more about buccal fat reduction and watch a video.

 Other patients who complain of excess fat may have a small chin, large jaw muscles, flat cheek bones, or a combination of these factors.
 Treatments such as Botox® jaw reduction or chin augmentation are more appropriate than facial fat reduction surgery.
 These ancillary procedures help sculpt the face to be more balanced and proportionate.